 How do you move through your neighborhood?
-Do you feel comfortable walking, or is driving the only safe mode?
-Use these tips and resources to do your own walkability audit:
+Do you feel comfortable walking or rolling, or is driving the only safe mode?
+A walkable community connects neighbors and builds strong and resilient relationships, improves public health, and builds wealth for people who live there.
+Good sidewalks and safe intersections provide access to services and jobs and make independent living easier for youth, elders, and people with disabilities.
+Use these tips and resources to do your own walk audit:

 - Choose your location.
 For your first audit, start small with one intersection or your regular walking route.
 Draw a map of your audit area or print out a Google map.